Staver Accident Injury Lawyers, P.C. Personal Injury Scholarship

 - A completed application form

-- A current high school, college, or graduate school transcript
+- A current high school, college, or graduate school transcript (Unofficial copies are acceptable)

 - A typed essay of 300-500 words exploring how personal injury lawyers play a role leading safety initiatives by helping those injured and how you as an individual can promote personal and community safety into your everyday life.